-The complaint decision issued by the USBE is the final action and is not subject to an appeal.
-If either party disagrees with the decision, their remedy is to file a Due Process Complaint provided that the aggrieved party has the right to file a Due Process Complaint on the issue with which the party disagrees.
+The State complaint decision issued by the USBE is the final action and is not subject to an appeal.
+If either party disagrees with the State complaint decision, their remedy is to file a due process complaint and hearing request provided that the aggrieved party has the right to file a due process complaint on the issue with which the party disagrees.